 The overall purpose of AODA druidry is to offer spiritual seekers practices to develop a deep connection with nature and tools for their spiritual development.
 We recognize that some individuals may need adaptations of our core material to allow AODA druidry to be as friendly and flexible as possible for any individual while remaining true to our practice’s core values and purposes.

-We offer this guide as a starting point for adaptations, and also welcome you to email us at firstname.lastname@example.org to discuss any specific accommodations or questions that you might have, particularly those that might alter your completion of the curriculum.
-This guide was developed in consultation with a number of our members who have adapted our curriculum in various ways and thus is rooted in real practices of our members.
-If you have additional suggestions for this guide, please email us at email@example.com.
+We offer this guide as a starting point for adaptations, and also welcome you to email us at email@example.com to discuss any specific accommodations or questions that you might have, particularly those that might alter your completion of the curriculum.
+This guide was developed in consultation with a number of our members who have adapted our curriculum in various ways and thus are rooted in the real practices of our members.
+If you have additional suggestions for this guide, please email us

 Rituals.
 Individuals with limited mobility can adapt any instructions for movement in our rituals (initiations, opening, closing, Sphere of Protection, druid holy days).
 All of our rituals can be performed in a seated position (simply ignore the movement directions).